MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/purchasing-how-record-purchases.md

 You can edit certain fields on posted purchase documents, such as the **Payment Reference** field.
 Learn more at [Edit Posted Documents](across-edit-posted-document.md).
 For more critical fields that affect the auditing trail, you must reverse or undo posting.
 Learn more at [Reverse Journal Postings and Undo Receipts/Shipments](finance-how-reverse-journal-posting.md).

-## <a name="see-related-microsoft-trainingtrainingmodulesreceive-invoice-dynamics-d-business-centralindex" />See related [Microsoft training](/training/modules/receive-invoice-dynamics-d365-business-central/index).
+## <a name="see-related-microsoft-trainingtrainingmodulesreceive-invoice-dynamics-d365-business-centralindex" />See related [Microsoft training](/training/modules/receive-invoice-dynamics-d365-business-central/index).

-## <a name="see-related-microsoft-trainingtrainingmodulesprocessing-invoices-dynamics--business-centralindex" />See related [Microsoft training](/training/modules/processing-invoices-dynamics-365-business-central/index)
+## <a name="see-related-microsoft-trainingtrainingmodulesprocessing-invoices-dynamics-365-business-centralindex" />See related [Microsoft training](/training/modules/processing-invoices-dynamics-365-business-central/index)

 ## <a name="see-also" />See also